FAQ

 Applicants are all borrowers and all owners of the property who live at the property.

 Household income includes the combined gross income of everyone living in the home ages 18+ who contribute to the mortgage or other housing costs.
+The income of roommates paying rent is not included.

 Yes.
 If you have experienced financial hardship due to the coronavirus pandemic, including inability to pay housing expenses, you may be eligible.